Taxis in Europe @fontSize>

 Find out how much your trip should cost @fontSize>

-It’s a good idea to ask a concierge or your travel director about how much you should expect to pay for the ride so there aren’t any surprises.
-Don’t sweat a difference of a couple of Euros, since some extra charges for luggage or late night rides are legitimate.
-But if a cabbie charges you 2x or 3x the rate you expected just leave a reasonable amount on the back seat and get out.
+It's a good idea to ask a concierge or your travel director about how much you should expect to pay for the ride so there aren't any surprises.
+Don't worry about a difference of a couple of Euros - extra charges for luggage or late night hours are legitimate - but if a driver tries to charge you twice or thrice as much as you expected, just leave a reasonable amount on the back seat and get out.

 Know the address of your destination @fontSize>

-If a driver claims their meter is broken just get of the cab.
-Avoid the temptation to stay in the cab even if they offer to turn it on as you’re leaving.
-If they tried to scam you once, they’ll probably look for another way to rip you off.
+If a driver claims their meter is broken, get out of the cab.
+Even if they offer to turn it on as you're leaving, find another taxi.
+If they've tried to scam you once, they will likely look for another way to rip you off.